Marketing-Studios/sage/README.md

 - Keeps full raw command output locally for recovery
 - Tracks token savings and command success metrics
 - Connects to the SAGE API with GitHub OAuth
-- Installs local agent instructions so Codex, Claude Code, and other terminal agents know to use SAGE
+- Installs local agent instructions so Codex, Claude Code, (Ollama) and other terminal AI agents know to use SAGE
 - Reports privacy-safe aggregate stats to the public dashboard

 ## Installation